 So, let me show you how to do it.

 Decide where you want your retaining wall.
 We went with the general area that was previously there but widened it a bit on the edge furthest from the house to make more of a dramatic effect with three stacks of bricks.
 You can place one layer of stones around the edge so you can get an idea of where it will go and so that the bricks start and end where they should.

 2 | Trench

 Once you have your placement decided, take your shovel and dig a trench around the area.

 You’ll want to dig deep enough so that the bottom layer of stones are between the dirt and grass edge rather than just sitting on top.
 This will give your wall a more sturdy base.
 We actually used a small rototiller to help break up the dirt because man the dirt was tough and helped save a lot of time for digging the trench deep enough, but that certainly isn’t necessary.

 Once the trench was dug, we used some wood scraps we had in the garage and crafting twine – of course, because what else would a crafter have quickly on hand to use – and mapped out how many stones high we would need for the wall to be level.
 From there we measured down how far the bottom row of stones needed to go.

 This is the best picture I have to explain it, but if you are building the wall on a slope, you’ll need to measure out where the stones will go so that your wall will be level.
 As you can see, the stones closest to the walkway only have two levels.
 Then we had to make a step down where we had three levels, and then again around the tallest point we had to step down again for four tall.

-Update: Two years later and it’s still holding strong without an adhesive.
+Update: Three years later and it’s still holding strong without an adhesive.

 For less than $200 and a few days of grunt labor, I’d say this was a super DIY success!
 I am so very excited with how this wall turned out and how drastic of a change it made.
 First impressions are everything and I’d say this majorly upped our curb appeal when people come visit our home for the first time.